-We may be exposed to product liability claims, which may adversely affect our reputation and business
+We may be exposed to product liability, property damage or personal injury claims, which may adversely affect our reputation and business

 The development, manufacture and marketing of sportswear may be subject to product liability claims.
 We may be subject to product liability claims in the event that any of our products is alleged to have a defect which causes harm or damage to a consumer, and we may, as a result, have to expend significant financial and managerial resources to defend against such claims.
 We believe that such product liability claim risks will increase as legal concepts in product liability claims begin to develop and mature in the PRC and in other countries and regions where our products may be sold.
 In line with the standard industry practice, we do not maintain product liability insurance coverage and we cannot provide any assurance that our business, results of operations and prospects will not be negatively affected by a successful product liability claim against us.
+In addition, we do not maintain third party liability insurance against claims for property damage or personal injury.
 Regardless of the ultimate merits of a claim or dispute, we may face significant costs and expenses to defend against such claims or enter into settlement agreements, and we may suffer serious damage to our reputation, be subject to material monetary damages and be subject to government investigations.
 In such cases, it may lead to fines and sanctions against us and which may result in negative public perception of our brands, all of which could have a material adverse effect on our business, prospects, financial condition and results of operations.